 Students that are admitted into the programme will receive the study guide before mid-July.
 The final time table will be ready by mid-August.
-This is a full time programme with at least 3 days of on-campus education.
+This is a full time programme with 3-4 days on-campus education.
+Active participation is required

 A 5-day fieldtrip to Brussels is part of the programme and will cost approximately:

 - Hostel: 40 euro per night, including breakfast (4 nights)

 - Travel: depending on bus or train to Brussels approximately 25-100 euros

 - You will not need a visa for Belgium, as Belgium is a Schengen-country, but you have to bring your passport or ID-card.
 You will have to submit passport information to the coordinator in order to book the visits to EU institutions.

 - The cost for your cross-media production (reporting trip) depends on your country of destination.
 You always have the option to pick a topic in the Netherlands with few additional costs.